sum33it/scalpy/README.md

 the atributes to these classes are:

-	hubz(z): dimensionless hubble parameter as a function of redshift z dis_z(z): comoving distance as a function of redshift z ang_dis_z(z): angular diameter distance as a function of z lum_dis_z(z): luminosity distance as a function of z
+	hubz(z): dimensionless Hubble parameter as a function of redshift z dis_z(z): comoving distance as a function of redshift z ang_dis_z(z): angular diameter distance as a function of z lum_dis_z(z): luminosity distance as a function of z